 Cutting yourself, yes that is not ahimsa.
 Overdosing on your drug of choice, yes – that too.
 Working in a toxic environment, yes!

 Overeating?
 Belittling your body?
 Not showing up for your own health?
-Keeping company that isn’t supportive and encouraging – that isn’t okay either.
+Keeping company that isn’t supportive and encouraging – that isn’t ok either.

 Us lying about all of these little things to ourselves, that’s one of the other limbs, called Satya.
-This refers to the truth.
+This refers the truth.
 Patanjali apparently knew modern society way better than we know ourselves.
-There truly is nothing new under the sun.
-New world, old problems.

 We are made as a whole, and yes, none of us are perfectly balanced all the time, that’s why yoga.

-We practice: we practice our reactions, we practice our self-talk, we practice listening actively and recognizing when something isn’t okay anymore.
-We practice listening to our bodies, because they seem to know when something is wrong long before our minds do.
+We practice: we practice our reactions, we practice our self-talk, we practice listening actively and recognising when something isn’t ok anymore.
+We practice listening to our bodies, because they seems to know when something is wrong long before our minds do.

 We practice this, because we’re human.

-But we also practice BEING okay: we practice making better choices and listening and actively, every single day making choices that help and not hurt us (or anyone else).
+But we also practice to be ok: we practice making better choices and listening and actively, every single day making choices that help and not hurt us.

 That, is ahimsa.